yerpj/SmartWatering/README.md

 - "lumi" : 		retrieve the ambiant luminosity
 - "moisture": 	retrieve the soil moisture
 - "start":		start a watering cycle
+- "lastFeed":	know when happened the last watering

 The Prototype
 -------------